slatedocs/slate/source/includes/_product_data.md

 * voltage (V)
 * temperature (T)

-The data would therefore be recorded in influx as follows (see right):
+The data would therefore be recorded in Influx as follows (see right):

 ## Example 2
 > New schema for the 'telemetry' measurement with a second unit adding data.